PoliticalGraveyard.com

 Sadye Gibbs Martin (d.
 1999) — of Plant City, Hillsborough County, Fla.
 School teacher and principal; mayor of Plant City, Fla., 1985-89, 1991-92.
 Female.
 Baptist.
 African ancestry.
 Died December 6, 1999.
 Burial location unknown.

 Carrie P. Meek (b.
 1926) — of Miami, Miami-Dade County, Fla.
 Born in Tallahassee, Leon County, Fla., April 29, 1926.
 Democrat.
 Member of Florida state house of representatives, 1979-83; member of Florida state senate, 1983-92; U.S. Representative from Florida 17th District, 1993-2003; delegate to Democratic National Convention from Florida, 1996, 2000, 2004.
 Female.
 Baptist.
 African ancestry.
-First black women elected to Congress from Florida; inducted 1992 into the Florida Women's Hall of Fame.
-Still living as of 2009.
+First Black women elected to Congress from Florida; inducted 1992 into the Florida Women's Hall of Fame.
+Still living as of 2014.

 Relatives: Mother of Kendrick B. Meek.

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — NNDB dossier
+See also congressional biography — Govtrack.us page — NNDB dossier

 Kendrick B. Meek (b.
 1966) — of Miami, Miami-Dade County, Fla.
 Born in Miami, Miami-Dade County, Fla., September 6, 1966.
-Son of Carrie P. Meek.
 Democrat.
 Member of Florida state house of representatives, 1994-98; delegate to Democratic National Convention from Florida, 1996, 2000, 2004, 2008; member of Florida state senate, 1998-2002; U.S. Representative from Florida 17th District, 2003-.
 Baptist.
 African ancestry.
-Still living as of 2009.
+Still living as of 2014.

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — NNDB dossier
+See also congressional biography — Govtrack.us page — NNDB dossier

-Lesley Miller, Jr. (b.
+Lesley Miller Jr. (b.
 1951) — also known as Les Miller — of Tampa, Hillsborough County, Fla.
 Born in Tampa, Hillsborough County, Fla., April 21, 1951.
 Democrat.
 Member of Florida state house of representatives 59th District, 1993-; delegate to Democratic National Convention from Florida, 1996, 2000, 2004.
 Baptist.
 African ancestry.
 Member, Kappa Alpha Psi; Urban League; Freemasons; NAACP.
 Still living as of 2004.

 James Byeram Owens (c.1816-1889) — also known as James B. Owens — of Ocala, Marion County, Fla.
 Born near Winnsboro, Fairfield County, S.C., about 1816.
 Democrat.
 Delegate to Democratic National Convention from Florida, 1860; delegate to Florida secession convention, 1861; Delegate from Florida to the Confederate Provisional Congress, 1861-62.
 Baptist.
+Slaveowner.
 Died August 1, 1889 (age about 73 years).
 Interment at Evergreen Cemetery, Ocala, Fla.

-William Barbour Pedigo (1870-1932) — also known as W. B. Pedigo; "Bill Bob" — of Patrick County, Va.; Parkersburg, Wood County, W.Va.; Wausau, Marathon County, Wis.
+William Barbour Pedigo (1870-1932) — also known as W. B. Pedigo; "Bill Bob" — of Stuart, Patrick County, Va.; Parkersburg, Wood County, W.Va.; Wausau, Marathon County, Wis.
 Born, in a log cabin, at Elamsville, Patrick County, Va., January 28, 1870.
 Republican.
-Lawyer; Patrick County Commonwealth Attorney, 1895-99; candidate in primary for West Virginia state house of delegates, 1906; mayor of Parkersburg, W.Va., 1907-11.
+Lawyer; Patrick County Commonwealth Attorney, 1895-99; alternate delegate to Republican National Convention from Virginia, 1896; candidate for West Virginia state house of delegates, 1906; mayor of Parkersburg, W.Va., 1907-11.
 Baptist.
 French ancestry.
 Died, of tuberculosis, in Tampa, Hillsborough County, Fla., October 23, 1932 (age 62 years, 269 days).
 Interment at Myrtle Hill Memorial Park, Tampa, Fla.

-Claude Denson Pepper (1900-1989) — also known as Claude Pepper — of Tallahassee, Leon County, Fla.; Miami, Miami-Dade County, Fla.
+Claude Pepper Claude Denson Pepper (1900-1989) — also known as Claude Pepper — of Tallahassee, Leon County, Fla.; Miami, Miami-Dade County, Fla.
 Born near Dudleyville, Chambers County, Ala., September 8, 1900.
 Democrat.
-Served in the U.S. Army during World War I; lawyer; member of Florida state house of representatives, 1929-30; U.S. Senator from Florida, 1936-51; delegate to Democratic National Convention from Florida, 1940 (alternate), 1944 (alternate), 1948 (alternate), 1960, 1964, 1968; speaker, 1988; U.S. Representative from Florida, 1963-89 (3rd District 1963-67, 11th District 1967-73, 14th District 1973-83, 18th District 1983-89); died in office 1989.
+Served in the U.S. Army during World War I; lawyer; member of Florida state house of representatives, 1929-30; U.S. Senator from Florida, 1936-51; delegate to Democratic National Convention from Florida, 1940 (alternate), 1944 (alternate), 1948 (alternate), 1960, 1964, 1968 (alternate); member, Platform and Resolutions Committee, 1944; speaker, 1944, 1988; U.S. Representative from Florida, 1963-89 (3rd District 1963-67, 11th District 1967-73, 14th District 1973-83, 18th District 1983-89); died in office 1989.
 Baptist.
 Member, Moose; Woodmen; American Legion; Forty and Eight; Freemasons; Shriners; Elks; Kiwanis; American Bar Association; Phi Beta Kappa; Omicron Delta Kappa; Phi Alpha Delta; Sigma Upsilon; Kappa Alpha Order; United World Federalists.
 Received the Presidential Medal of Freedom in 1989.
 Died in Washington, D.C., May 30, 1989 (age 88 years, 264 days).
 Interment at Oakland Cemetery, Tallahassee, Fla.

 See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier — Find-A-Grave memorial

-Books about Claude Pepper: Tracy E. Danese, Claude Pepper and Ed Ball : Politics, Purpose, and Power
+Books about Claude Pepper: Tracy E. Danese, Claude Pepper and Ed Ball : Politics, Purpose, and Power — James C. Clark, Red Pepper and Gorgeous George: Claude Pepper's Epic Defeat in the 1950 Democratic Primary

 Charles Poletti (1903-2002) — of Manhattan, New York County, N.Y.
 Born in Barre, Washington County, Vt., July 2, 1903.
 Democrat.
 Lawyer; delegate to Democratic National Convention from New York, 1936 (alternate), 1940; Justice of New York Supreme Court 1st District, 1937-38; appointed 1937; delegate to New York state constitutional convention at-large, 1938; Lieutenant Governor of New York, 1939-42; defeated, 1942; Governor of New York, 1942-43; colonel in the U.S. Army during World War II.
 Baptist.
 Italian ancestry.
 Member, Urban League; American Bar Association; Knights of Pythias; Elks; Phi Beta Kappa.
 First American of Italian ancestry to serve as a Governor.
 During World War II, he was a senior officer in the Allied Military Government of occupied Italy.
-The New York Power Authority's plant in Astoria, Queens, is named for him.
 Died in Marco Island, Collier County, Fla., August 7, 2002 (age 99 years, 36 days).
-Interment somewhere in Elizabethtown, N.Y.
+Interment at Calkins Cemetery, Elizabethtown, N.Y.

-Adam Clayton Powell, Jr. (1908-1972) — of Manhattan, New York County, N.Y.
+Adam Clayton Powell, Jr. Adam Clayton Powell Jr. (1908-1972) — of Manhattan, New York County, N.Y.
 Born in New Haven, New Haven County, Conn., November 29, 1908.
-Son of Adam Clayton Powell, Sr. (1865-1953; minister) and Mattie (Fletcher) Powell.
 Democrat.
-Baptist minister; U.S. Representative from New York, 1945-71 (22nd District 1945-53, 16th District 1953-63, 18th District 1963-71); delegate to Democratic National Convention from New York, 1952, 1960, 1964.
+Baptist minister; U.S. Representative from New York, 1945-71 (22nd District 1945-53, 16th District 1953-63, 18th District 1963-71); delegate to Democratic National Convention from New York, 1952, 1960, 1964; cited for contempt of court in 1966 for refusing to pay damages in a lawsuit against him; on February 28, 1967, he was expelled from the House of Representatives on charges of unbecoming conduct and misusing public funds; the Supreme Court overturned the expulsion in 1969.
 Baptist.
 African ancestry.
 Member, Alpha Phi Alpha; Elks.
-Cited for contempt of court in 1966 for refusing to pay damages in a lawsuit against him; on February 28, 1967, he was expelled from the House of Representatives on charges of unbecoming conduct and misusing public funds; the Supreme Court overturned the expulsion in 1969.
 Died, of prostate cancer, in Jackson Memorial Hospital, Miami, Dade County (now Miami-Dade County), Fla., April 4, 1972 (age 63 years, 127 days).
 Cremated; ashes scattered in a private or family graveyard, Bahamas.

-Relatives: Son of Adam Clayton Powell, Sr. (1865-1953; minister) and Mattie (Fletcher) Powell; married, March 8, 1933, to Isabel Washington (divorced 1945); married, August 1, 1945, to Hazel Scott (divorced 1960); married, December 15, 1960, to Yvette Marjorie Diago (Flores) Powell; father of Adam Clayton Powell IV.
+Relatives: Son of Adam Clayton Powell, Sr. and Mattie (Fletcher) Powell; married, March 8, 1933, to Isabel Washington; married, August 1, 1945, to Hazel Scott; married, December 15, 1960, to Yvette Marjorie Diago (Flores) Powell; father of Adam Clayton Powell IV.

 See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier